FeZqq/Verot-2.0.3---Remote-Code-Execution/README.md

-This is an updated PoC from exploitdb. (https://www.exploit-db.com/exploits/47749)
+This is an updated exploit from exploitdb. (https://www.exploit-db.com/exploits/47749)

 Requirements
 ------------